rtfmp/rtfmp.github.io/_posts/2015-05-20-ESXi-partedUtil.md

 title: ESXi partedUtil for when trouble strikes
 layout: post
 ---
-A VMware admin would never have to worry about using partedUtil to manipulate partition table on the CLI until trouble strikes.Starting VMFS5 (ESX 5.x and above), VMware switched to GUID Partition Table (gpt) from MBR partition(labled msdos) to support bigger extent that larger than 2TB. fdisk does not support gpt partition and hence partedUtil.
+A VMware admin would never have to worry about using partedUtil to manipulate partition table on the CLI until trouble strikes.Starting VMFS5 (ESX 5.x and above), VMware switched to GUID Partition Table (gpt) from MBR partition(labeled msdos) to support bigger disk, larger than 2TB. fdisk does not support gpt partition and hence partedUtil.

 partedUtil without any arguments will  display the options available and syntax.